 Economics Nobel Prize winner Daniel Kahneman’s 2021 book, Noise: A Flaw in Human Judgment, co-written with Olivier Sibony and Cass Sunstein, is about the typically large, and usually undesirable, variability – “noise” – in people’s judgments when evaluating the same information, i.e. that would otherwise be expected to result in the same, or very similar, judgments.

-Noise is ubiquitous and usually undetected
+Noise is usually undetected and unexpected

-Noise arises because people are different in how they access, integrate and evaluate this information, which reflects differences in their expertise, intelligence, preferences, personality, mood, effort, ‘triggers’, etc. According to Kahneman, Sibony and Sunstein: “If there is more than one way to see anything, people will vary in how they see it.”
+Noise arises because people are different in how they access, integrate and evaluate the information they base their decisions on, which reflects differences in people’s expertise, intelligence, preferences, personality, mood, effort, ‘triggers’, etc.

-However, most people are oblivious to the inherent randomness in their judgments and resulting decisions, and so noise usually goes undetected.
 When noise is detected, or pointed out to people, it often comes as a shock – especially to people who consider themselves to be ‘experts’!
 “Wherever there is judgment there is noise, and more of it than you think.”

 Potentially dangerous and best avoided

-Although variability reflecting differences in personal preferences is to be celebrated in creative or personal circles, such as writing a song or choosing a new coat, such variability (noise) in professional settings can be dangerous, especially when the outcome is important or critical, e.g. risking patients being misdiagnosed and defendants unfairly sentenced.
+However, in professional settings, such judgmental variability (noise) translates into unpredictable errors that can be dangerous, especially when the outcome is important or critical, e.g. risking patients being misdiagnosed and defendants unfairly sentenced.

-For example, it seems reasonable to expect that when patients present with the same symptoms they should receive very similar, if not the same, diagnoses (preferably, the ‘right’ one!).
+For example, it’s reasonable to expect that when patients present with the same symptoms they should receive very similar, if not the same, diagnoses (preferably, the ‘right’ one!).
 The notion that a given patient’s diagnosis (and treatment) depends on the lottery of which doctor they see, and it might be different if they’d seen a different doctor, is disturbing.

 ‘Noise auditing’